jpbarrette/beer-brewing/recipes/american wheat ale/brewlog.md

     <blockquote>
     \[Stagger\] flame-out hop additions.
 Before adding the second dose, \[allow\] the wort to naturally cool for 15 minutes to preserve some of the heat-sensitive essential oils that are usually driven off with a standard hop-stand.
     </blockquote>
+-   At 60C, preboil gravity should be at 1.036.[1]

+[1] Calculated by brewersfriend.com's [Hydrometer Temperature Adjustment Calculator](https://www.brewersfriend.com/hydrometer-temp/)